craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

 mirrored DHI repository can create a customized image.

 You can create customizations using either the DHI CLI or the Docker Hub web interface.
-When creating a customization, you can select multiple images and versions to apply the same customization settings to all of them at once.

 {{< tabs >}}
 {{< tab name="Docker Hub" >}}